qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/virtualselectbox.rst

 Features
 --------
 * Mouse and keyboard support.
-* Items with plane text and/or icons
+* Items with plain text and/or icons
-* Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.
+* Ellipsis: If the label does not fit into the widget's bounds an ellipsis (”...”) is rendered at the end of the label.
 * Supports filtering, sorting, grouping, data binding and custom rendering like the :doc:`virtuallist`.

 **Mouse and keyboard behavior:**